-- Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 10a, 11 and 11a Dress, when two braces will be worn. - Spurs will not be worn on board Ship. - Commissioned Officers on the General Staff or serving on the Staff at the Admiralty or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
+1. Officers in possession of Review Order, Full Dress, may wear this Dress when not on duty with troops, on occasions when Full (No. 1) Dress is ordered.
+The Sword Belt will be worn over the tunic.
+2. Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 10a, 11 and 11a Dress, when two braces will be worn.
+3. Spurs will not be worn on board Ship.
+4. Officers on the General Staff of the Corps or serving on the Staff at the Admiralty, or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
 They will wear Armlets (para.
 2, page 101, Dress Regulations), in Undress.
-In Review Order Full Dress, they will wear aiguillettes, except Brigade Majors and W.T.
-Officers. - Officers in No. 6a Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops. - Officers of the Special Reserve will provide themselves with No. 3 and 11 Dress only.
-For Mess Order, either full Evening Dress (Plain Clothes), or Mess Dress will be worn. - Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
-The letters R.M. on the Drab Service Dress Frock are to be in bronze. - Swords will be worn by all Officers in accordance with K.R.A. and A.R., para.
+In Review Order, Full Dress, they will wear aiguillettes, except Brigade Majors and W.T.
+Officers.
+5. Officers in No. 6a Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops.
+6. Officers of the Special Reserve will provide themselves with No. 3 and 11 Dress only.
+For Mess Order, either full Evening Dress (Plain Clothes), or Mess Dress will be worn.
+7. Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on the Drab Frock, Khaki Drill Tunic and Great Coat.
+The letters R.M. on the Drab Service Dress Frock are to be in bronze.
+8. Swords will be worn by all Officers in accordance with K.R.A. and A.R., para.
 960 (ii) and (iii).